 Deportation, officially called removal, is the process the U.S. government uses to make a non-citizen leave the country.
 The Department of Homeland Security (DHS) begins removal proceedings by issuing the non-citizen a Notice to Appear (NTA).

-The NTA requires the non-citizen to appear in immigration court, where a judge determines whether they should be removed.
+Immigration and Customs Enforcement (ICE) has the authority to enforce immigration laws, but it cannot deport without a reason.
 If the judge decides the non-citizen should be removed, they base that conclusion on the non-citizen violating one or more immigration laws.

 Who Can Be Deported?